coderefinery/train-the-trainer/content/03-teaching-style.md

 ## CodeRefinery Curriculum and Reverse Instructional Design (with recomendations for HPC capentries)

-When writing a CodeRefinery lesson, we take a “reverse” approach to instruction, as advanced in Wiggins and McTighe’s
+When writing a CodeRefinery lesson, we take a “reverse” approach to instruction, as described in Wiggins and McTighe’s
 [Understanding by Design](http://www.worldcat.org/title/understanding-by-design/oclc/56491025),
 that keeps the focus firmly on learning outcomes.
 The order of preparation in this case becomes